 Dr. Bonita earned his doctorate degree in Clinical Psychology from Western Michigan University.
 He completed his predoctoral internship at the Battle Creek VA Medical Center and went on to join the VA as a staff psychologist working in a recovery framework with veterans struggling with issues such as homelessness, depression, trauma and substance use.

 He joined Mary Free Bed in 2018 and provides services with the Pain Rehabilitation Program based in Kalamazoo.
 In addition to chronic pain, he has interests in helping people recover from anxiety, depression and sleep disorders as well as helping people improve their relationships.

 Julia Craner Cooper, Ph.D., ABPP

 Dr. Craner Cooper is a clinical psychologist and the team leader for pain psychology at Mary Free Bed.
 She completed her doctoral degree at the University of Maine, an internship at the VA Ann Arbor Healthcare System and a postdoctoral fellowship in Health Psychology at the Mayo Clinic.
 She is board certified in Behavioral and Cognitive Psychology and has an adjunct assistant professor affiliation with Michigan State University College of Human Medicine.
-Dr. Craner Cooper also is involved with Michigan Psychological Association’s Pain Task Force and Early Career Psychologist committees.
+Dr. Craner Cooper also has an appointment as a research associate in the Center for Research and Innovation at Mary Free Bed.